ari7946/taxi-service/README.md

 )
 ```

 - Another example of an auth selector is the "selectAuthHeaders".
-This selector provides a JSON web token for HTTP request headers.
+This selector provides authentication headers with a JSON web token for HTTP requests.
 This enables admin-only authorized requests such as updating trip statuses and deleting trips.
 Furthermore, sensitive content(user/admin auth, trip information) is managed on the [back-end](https://github.com/ari7946/backend-taxi-service) by encoding and decoding credentials on a JSON web token.
 ```javascript
 export const selectAuthHeaders = createSelector( [selectAuthState],